 ARTICLE I: NAME, OPERATING AUTHORITY PURPOSE

-The name of this organization shall be the United States Lipizzan Federation, hereinafter referred to as the USLF.
+The name of this organization shall be the United States Lipizzan Registry Inc., doing business as the United States Lipizzan Federation, hereinafter referred to as the USLF.
 It shall be incorporated as a non-profit, tax exempt corporation.
-The purpose of said corporation shall be to maintain records of purebred and crossbred Lipizzan pedigrees, to issue registration certificates, to promote the Lipizzan breed, to educate the general public, Lipizzan owners, and breeders as to the historical significance of the breed and to encourage adherence to a classical breed standard.
+The mission of the USLF is to preserve, protect, and promote the Lipizzan Breed.
+To fulfill that mission, this corporation shall maintain records of purebred Lipizzan and Lipizzan cross pedigrees, issue registration certificates, promote the Lipizzan breed, educate the general public, Lipizzan owners, and breeders as to the historical significance of the breed and encourage adherence to a classical breed standard.

 ARTICLE l: SECTION 1 - BUSINESS ADDRESS

 An address for the transaction of business shall be maintained by the Secretary with approval of the Board of Directors.

 The fiscal year of the USLF shall be from November 1st to October 31st.

 The membership of the USLF shall be open to any interested individual(s), corporation, business, organization or farm.
 Individuals must be 18 or older in order to vote and to hold office under the provisions of Article III, Section 1.
 Regardless of the type or the number of memberships an individual appears in, an individual is only entitled to one vote.

 ARTICLE II: SECTION 1 –MEMBERSHIP CATEGORIES FOR LIPIZZAN OWNERS

 An individual who is the owner of record of a Lipizzan/Lipizzan cross registered/recorded with the USLF is entitled to one vote if over the age of 18.